MARY AND MEGANs TV TROPES

 Succubi: Just like the vampires in Norrington's Desire stick to the classic vampire tropes, succubi like Talia embody all the traditional traits you’d expect from a succubus:

 - While she’s definitely got her share of demonic features—horns, glowing eyes, bright red skin with stripes, and a tail—Talia’s otherwise pretty humanoid, or more like a cute monster girl.
 In Norrington's Desire, succubi are actually the most human-looking of all demons.
 Most demons have to disguise themselves or possess someone to pass as human, but succubi skip that step entirely.
 Makes sense, right?
-Their whole deal is being irresistibly alluring to mortals—kind of hard to pull that off if you’re rocking an unappealing form.
+Their whole deal is being irresistibly alluring to mortals; kind of hard to pull that off if you look like disturbingly hideous 30 foot tall blob monster.

 - She’s almost always flirting—it’s practically her default setting.
 Honestly, it feels weirdly off when she’s not trying to charm someone or make a move to get into their pants.